polybar/polybar-scripts/polybar-scripts/updates-arch-aur/README.md

 A script that shows if there are AUR updates for Arch Linux.

+## Dependencies

 The possibilities depend on your AUR helper.
 Not all helpers can report the pending updates.

+At the moment `trizen` and `cower` are documented.
 Take a look at the script to see how it works.

 ## Module